Abara: Plot

-Sometime in the future, humans have destroyed Earth's environment and are forced to live in cities connected only by a single highway and many tubes.
-However, some humans have mutated and become White Gaunas, a species which poses a threat to mankind.
-A group of scientists foresaw this dystopian situation years before.
-In an attempt to preserve humanity's future, they produced a number of time machines powered by nuclear plants called mausoleums.
-Each time machine can send humans to a distant future, thus ensuring the survival of the human race.
-They also use the collective energy from these plants to shift all White Gaunas on Earth at the time to a separate dimension.
-The scientists eventually entrust their knowledge to the fourth Eon Group (fourth Chronicle Group), tasked to ensure that at least a pair of humans can escape into the future.

-However, White Gauna mutation is still prominent, and White Gaunas consume the remaining humans.
-People begin to fight over the time machines and the mausoleums in desperation.
-Due to the chaos, all mausoleums are destroyed except for one.
-The fourth Eon Group is wiped out, but not before they upload remnants of their memories and personalities onto computers embedded in the Raven, the Skull Man, and the Stick.

-Moreover, the Observation Bureau (Kagen House) is created to safeguard the true purpose of the mausoleums, so as to prevent further conflict.
+In the future, humans are forced to live in cities connected only by a highway and tubes.
+Some humans mutate into White Gaunas which pose a threat to mankind.
+To preserve humanity's future, a group of scientists produced time machines powered by nuclear plants called mausoleums, which can send humans to a distant future to ensure their survival.
+They also use the energy from these plants to teleport all White Gaunas on Earth present to a separate timeline, and entrust their knowledge to the fourth Eon Group, ensuring that at least a pair of humans can escape into the future.
+However, White Gauna mutation is still prominent, and as they consume the remaining humans, survivors begin to desperately fight over the facilities.
+As a result, all but one of the mausoleums are destroyed.
+The fourth Eon Group is wiped out, but not before uploading remnants of their memories onto computers embedded in the Raven, Skull Man, and Stick, with an Observation Bureau created to safeguard the truth of the mausoleums.

-Hundreds of years later, the Observation Bureau study the White Gaunas to counter them and engineer a human-Gauna hybrid known as Black Gaunas, which have the abilities of White Gaunas, yet retain their human minds.
+Hundreds of years later, the Observation Bureau study the White Gaunas to counter them and engineer a human-Gauna hybrid known as a Black Gauna, possessing White Gauna abilities but with human minds.
 Two children, Denji and Nayuta, are used as test subjects.
-Nayuta is the first to be experimented upon and a control device is implanted in her.
-However, before they can implant the other control device, Denji escapes, killing people in the process.
+As a control device is implanted in Nayuta, Denji escapes, killing several in the process.

-A few years later, Tadohomi engages Denji's help in eliminating the first White Gauna before more casualties occur.
-Denji complies but is wounded in the process.
-Sakijima tracks down Tadohomi and arrests her after Denji's body is found at the scene in the aftermath of the battle with the White Gauna.
-At this point, Sakijima is oblivious about the Observation Bureau's existence.
-Meanwhile, the Observation Bureau sends Nayuta to bring Denji back to HQ by taking advantage of Denji's wounded state.
-The boss of the Observation Bureau feels that Black Gaunas are untrustworthy; to him, Black Gaunas are monsters akin to their White cousins.
-Sakijima is ordered by his bosses in the Ministry to release Tadohomi.
-At this point, he starts becoming suspicious of the Observation Bureau and decides to dig up the truth.
+Few years later, Tadohomi requests Denji's help to kill a White Gauna before more casualties occur.
+After Denji is wounded fighting the Gauna, Sakijima tracks down Tadohomi and arrests her for finding his body.
+The Observation Bureau sends Nayuta to bring Denji back to them by taking advantage of his wounded state.
+Their boss believes Black Gaunas are untrustworthy and monstrous like their White cousins.
+Sakijima is ordered by the Ministry to release Tadohomi, deciding to uncover the truth while suspicious of the Bureau.